codingABI/Arduino-ESP32-Wifi-easy-and-unsecure/README.md

-# ESP32Wifi Easy and unsafe?
+# ESP32 Wifi Easy and unsafe?
-I used Wifi on ESP32 microcontrollers in the past and liked how easy it is to use.
-But now I discovered that is seems to be risk because the Wifi credentials are stored in an unsecure way.
+I have used Wifi on ESP32 microcontrollers in the past and liked how easy it is to use.
+But now I discovered that is seems to be risk for my Wifi because the Wifi credentials are stored in an unsecure way.

 To show you my concerns:

-This is a common Arduino Sketch to create a Wifi connection on an ESP32:
+This is a common [Arduino sketch](src/WiFiConnectNormal.ino) to use a Wifi connection on an ESP32:
 ```
 #include <WiFi.h>